Indian police charge owners as school fire toll hits 20 | Malay Mail

 R. Madhavan another leading actor and producer, said on Twitter: “Those breaking the norms should be EXECUTED.”

-Prime Minister Narendra Modi, who comes from Gujarat state, said on Twitter: “Extremely anguished by the fire tragedy in Surat.
+Prime Minister Narendra Modi, who comes from Gujarat state, also expressed condolences. — AFP

-“My thoughts are with bereaved families.
-May the injured recover quickly.
-Have asked the Gujarat government and local authorities to provide all possible assistance to those affected.” — AFP